heiinhei911/job-scraper/README.md

 ### Using the Program

 1. Run the program by running `python job-scraper.py` in the terminal
-2. Enter the keyword that you would like to search for (e.g., business analyst)
+2. Enter the keywords that you would like to search for (e.g., business analyst)

     ![Job Title Input](./images/job_title_input.png)